Freewill Astrology

 FREQUENTLY ASKED QUESTIONS

-I'm indebted to Dr. Jai Maharaj for much of the material in the following text.
+I'm indebted to Jai Maharaj for some of the material in the following text.

-1) Can Rob cast my chart and do a chart interpretation for me?
+1) Can you cast my chart and do a chart interpretation for me?

 The astrologer I most highly recommend is RO LOUGHRAN.
-Her website is at www.yoursouljourney.com
+Here's her website.

 RO utilizes a blend of well-trained intuition, emotional warmth, and a high degree of technical proficiency in horoscope interpretation; she is skilled at exploring the mysteries of your life's purpose and nurturing your connection with your own inner wisdom.